Enryun/TutorialKit/README.md

 | iOS      | 12.0            |

  ## Installation
-This project can be installed using Swift Package Manager and CocoaPod.
+This project can be installed using `Swift Package Manager` and `CocoaPod`.

 ### Swift Package Manager